« Visit Fantastic Pest Control

 • Plastic Cover

-• How to Protect Furniture from Woodworm
+• How to protect furniture from woodworm

-• DIY Woodworm Treatment
+• DIY woodworm treatment

-What is a Woodworm?
+What is a woodworm?

-Woodworm is a collective term given to the wood boring larvae of several species of beetles, the most famous of which is the Death watch beetle.
+Woodworm is a collective term given to the wood-boring larvae of several species of beetles, the most famous of which is the Deathwatch beetle.

 Check also: Most Common Wood Boring Insects in the UK

-As with almost all insect larvae, these “worms” thrive in warm, humid conditions and prefer the hospitality that rotten timber has to offer.
-Damp environments, caused by leaks or bad insulation, can quickly cause the wood to decay and it won’t be long before woodworms settle in.
+Damp environments, caused by leaks or bad insulation, can quickly cause the wood to decay, and it won’t be long before woodworms settle in.

-Fungal problems, such as mould and mildew, only make matters worse as they weaken the structure of the wood and make it easier for the larvae to burrow deeper.
+Fungal problems, such as mould and mildew, only make matters worse as they weaken the structure of the wood and make it easier for the woodworm larvae to burrow deeper.

-Signs of Woodworm in Furniture
+Signs of woodworm in furniture

 Want to know more about their larvae?
 Check our in-depth entry on woodworms at our Pest Library!